 Ecwid (read our Ecwid review) works across multiple platforms including WordPress, Wix, and Squarespace.
 There’s also a limit to just ten products you can sell for free, so if you have a broad product range, this isn't the website builder for you.

-Square (read our Square reviews) isn't only a payment platform for stores and restaurants, but their latest addition is a newly created online store builder.
+Square Online Store (read our Square Online Store review) isn't only a payment platform for stores and restaurants, but their latest addition is a newly created online store builder.
 There’s no monthly fee, just a 2.9% plus 30c credit card processing fee per transaction.
 Square allows you to sell online, in person and syncs your sales for your brick and mortar shop and your online store sales.

 Like other sites, there are paid for packages too.
 The free bundle offers up to 500MB storage, but you can, for example, list unlimited products, manage your inventory and arrange for store pickups.
 You can’t however, accept payments through PayPal or list product reviews.